ekspla/xoss_sync/README.md

 2. The proprietary XOSS App on mobile phone itself seems to support larger MTU/block size by DLE (data length extension) and STX.
 See, for example [this Xingzhe's web site](https://developer.imxingzhe.com/docs/device/tracking_data_service/).

-3. Sync times using my FIT file of 235,723 bytes were as followings (as of 6 SEP 2024).
+3. Sync times (throughput in parentheses) using my FIT file of 235,723 bytes were as followings (as of 6 SEP 2024).
 - Proprietary XOSS App
     - Android-x86 and TPLink UB400, 00:07:27 (4.2 kbps).
        - Connection interval could not be changed (see Note 4).